lambdaclass/aleo_lambda_blockchain/README.md

 * The application is isolated from the outer world and communicates exclusively with the tendermint process through specific hooks of the Application Blockchain Interface (ABCI).
 For example: the `CheckTx` hook is used to validate transactions before putting them in the local mempool and relaying them to the peers, the `DeliverTx` writes application state changes derived from transactions included in a block and the `Commit` hook applies those changes when the block is committed to the ledger.
 * The ABCI application contains two components related to maintaining the state of the blockchain network: The program store and the record store.
 As their names imply, they are in charge of persisting and retrieveing programs that have been committed by users and keeping track of records and their spending status respectively.

-These interactions between tendermint core and the application are depicted below:
+These interactions between Tendermint Core and the application are depicted below:

 <img src="doc/abci.png" width="640">

-For a diagram of the the consensus protocol check the [tendermint documentation](https://docs.tendermint.com/v0.34/introduction/what-is-tendermint.html#abci-overview).
+For a diagram of the the consensus protocol check the [Tendermint documentation](https://docs.tendermint.com/v0.34/introduction/what-is-tendermint.html#abci-overview).

 Below are sequence diagrams of deployment and execution transactions.